 While the availability of school resources, the number of qualified applicants, and overall budgetary constraints influence financial assistance decisions, Surrey Christian School is committed to making grants available to as many eligible applicants as possible.
 In an effort to make the process fair to all, Surrey Christian School considers the following when making award decisions:

 No financial aid procedure can be entirely equitable—there are simply too many individual factors and extenuating circumstances—however we believe the process that has been established serves Surrey Christian School well.
-Please contact our accounting office to receive a link to the FAST application.
+Please contact our accounting office for any questions.